afzalariffinZ/StelginsDev/README.md

    The chatbot reply is delivered back to the app’s chat window, ready for the user to read and act on.

 > 🔒 By using real-time health data and doctor-defined limits, every chatbot reply stays **relevant** and **clinically safe** for the patient.

+### 🤖 Doctor's Analytics Assistant Hub (LLM + Code Gen Pipeline)

+1. **Doctor submits a natural language query**
+   The doctor types a data-focused question (e.g., _"Compare the average daily fat intake between all patients"_) into the analytics interface.

+2. **Query sent to OpenAI code-generation model**
+   The prompt is sent to an **OpenAI LLM** specialized in generating Python code based on natural language instructions.

+3. **Generate Python code for analysis**
+   The model returns executable Python code that processes relevant data.
+   If the query involves visualization, the code includes `matplotlib` to generate graphs (e.g., bar charts).

+4. **Execute code and gather results**
+   The system runs the generated code and captures the output:
+   - 📊 **Graphs** (e.g., bar charts, line plots)
+   - 📋 **Summarized statistics** (e.g., averages, comparisons)

+5. **Send results to Gemini 2.0 Flash for rapid explanation**
+   The raw output (charts or stats) is passed to **Gemini 2.0 Flash**, a lightweight LLM optimized for **fast and clear explanations**.

+6. **Display insight with visuals**
+   The doctor receives both the **visual output** and a **concise, readable summary** explaining the results in a clinically meaningful way.

+> ⚡ This dual-LLM pipeline allows doctors to ask **complex data questions** in natural language and get **instant, insightful answers**—without writing a single line of code.

 ---